 What is PEPPOL?

 Pan-European Public Procurement On-line, PEPPOL, is one of the largest and most ambitious digital transformation initiatives.
 Initiated by the European Commission with the so-called e-Procurement Directives, and managed by the non-profit organisation OpenPEPPOL, the objective is to accelerate public and private sector digitisation and harmonise standards.
-A common e-invoice standard offers huge advantages, making business transactions significantly easier, more efficient and transparent for both buyers and sellers.
+A common e-invoice standard offers huge advantages, making business transactions significantly simplified, more efficient and transparent for both buyers and sellers.

 How does PEPPOL work?

 PEPPOL is a network to share trading documents digitally between buyers and sellers.
-It enables organisations to connect with all possible partners in one single system.
+It enables organisations to connect with all partners in one single system.
 The format is typically e-invoices but PEPPOL manages all types of business documents such as contracts and receipts.

 How is PEPPOL implemented?